-No one likes to pay demurrage and storage.
-For some shippers demurrage charges are merely a nuisance.
-For others, demurrage is a seven figure annual expense.
-Many of our clients have found it to be a cost that can be quickly reduced or eliminated with the proper focus and attention.
-This article offers a number of strategies rail shippers and receivers can employ to control and reduce these charges.
+No one likes to pay demurrage and storage charges.
+For some shippers, demurrage charges are merely a nuisance.
+For others, demurrage is a seven-figure annual expense.
+Many of our clients have found it to be a cost that can be reduced or eliminated with the proper focus and attention.
+This article offers a number of strategies rail shippers and receivers can employ to control and reduce demurrage.
+We’ve updated this post in 2022 to help refine your strategy.

 - Steps to Control Demurrage

-All railroads have slightly different rules and regulations regarding the way they charge for demurrage.
-Demurrage usually starts when the railcar is constructively placed by the railroad and ends when the railcar is released by the industry.
-There are a number of credit days given by each railroad and debit days are the number of days after those credits expire.
-Demurrage is generally calculated by subtracting credit and debit days.
+Each railroad has different demurrage and storage rules and regulations.
+Demurrage usually starts when the railcar is Constructively Placed by the railroad and ends when the railcar is ordered in or released by the industry.
+There are a number of free days given by each railroad; debit days are the number of days after those credits expire.
+Demurrage is generally calculated by subtracting free and debit days.

-So, how can rail shippers manage and avoid demurrage?
+So, how can rail shippers reduce demurrage fees?
 Here are four steps:

 - Improve the management and flow of cars and align them with facility capacity.